oscargforce/Selenium-Java-Framework/documentation/Expect.md

 @Test
 public void exampleTest() {
     goToWebSite("/");
-    // Set the locator
+    // Create the locator
     By headerTitle = By.cssSelector("#title");
-    // Step 1: "element" acts as a setter. expect.element(headerTitle).toHaveText("Selenium");
+    // Step 1: Method: "element" is a setter in the Epect class. expect.element(headerTitle).toHaveText("Selenium");
 }